Galadon123/loadbalance/Load-Balancer.md

 <image src="./images/1.png" width="800">

-In above scenario,it needs to deploy a separate Load Balancer VM in your environment to providing a single URL for users to access the application.
+In above scenario,you needs to deploy a separate Load Balancer VM in your environment to providing a single URL for users to access the application.
 This Load Balancer will be responsible for forwarding requests from users to any of the nodes hosting the application.

 ## Creating a Load-Balance Service in Kubernetes